awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 1. To see a summary of the Reserved Instances that you selected, choose **View Cart**\.

-1. To complete the order, choose **Purchase**\.
+1. To complete the order, choose **Order**\.
 **Note**
-If, at the time of purchase, there are offerings similar to your choice but with a lower price, AWS sells you the offerings at the lower price\.
+If, at the time of placing the order, there are offerings similar to your choice but with a lower price, AWS sells you the offerings at the lower price\.

-1. The status of your purchase is listed in the **State** column\.
+1. The status of your order is listed in the **State** column\.
 When your order is complete, the **State** value changes from `payment-pending` to `active`\.
 When the Reserved Instance is `active`, it is ready to use\.

 **Note**
 If the status goes to `retired`, AWS may not have received your payment\.